Focus & Classroom · 10 picks

 Our Top Picks

-1. Tangle Jr. Fidget
+1. Tangle Jr. Classic

 The Tangle is the gold standard of classroom fidgets.
 It's completely silent, comes apart and reconnects, and provides enough tactile input to satisfy most fidget needs without distracting anyone.
 The Jr. size fits in a pocket.